walkenho/walkenho.github.io/_posts/2023-04-15-building-a-meeting-organizer-app-with-streamlit.md

   - streamlit
   - PyData
 excerpt:
-    Why and How I built an Organizer App for London's PyData Meetup
+    Why and How I built an App to Help Me Organize London's PyData Meetup
 ---

 ## Why?